How to Pick a Perfectly Ripe Peach

-It’s officially peak peach season and we couldn't be more thrilled.
-Peach pies, crisps, cobblers, stone-fruit salads—we’ll take it all.
+It’s officially peak peach season and we couldn't be more thrilled for peach pies, crisps, cobblers, and stone-fruit salads.
 Under one condition: the peaches have to be soft, sweet, and juicy.
 If you’ve ever tried to cut into a rock-hard peach and heard the loud, traumatic cracking sound as you forcefully rip the flesh from the pit, you know there’s almost nothing worse.
 Drippy chin and hands fully covered or don't even bother.

 What’s the best way to pick a peach that’s perfectly ripe?
 Here are a few easy pointers.
 Once you've found The One, try out one of these delicious peach recipes.

 Color comes first.
 The best peaches should have vibrant, yellow flesh and golden-reddish skin.
 Look towards the stem: a lighter yellow tone is a sign of a less ripe peach; brighter golden hues are signs of ripeness.
 Skip over fruits with any green spots, bruises, dents, or flat areas.
 Also, avoid peaches with wrinkly skin—this likely means they were chilled after being harvested and are dried out.

 The scent of a peach is directly correlated to the taste.
 If you give it a whiff and smell nothing, that likely means it'll taste like nothing, too.
 This isn’t always the case (depending on the variety), but generally speaking, stone fruits you’ll find at the farmer’s market should be noticeably fragrant.